All Episodes

 But I think if we're sensible and using common sense, it makes sense for people to be able to be in love, have that part of their lives, because then they can lead their parishes, their churches, their congregations from a place of knowledge, from a place of experience.

-Uh, in other news, you have a Maryland teacher who describes herself as uh proud as F to be a liberal, bragging about how she indoctrinates her students and call for an urgent fight against capitalism while adding revolutions involve violence.
+In other news, you have a Maryland teacher who describes herself as proud as F to be a liberal, bragging about how she indoctrinates her students and called for an urgent fight against capitalism while adding revolutions involve violence.

-How about anybody that needs mental health services uh gets so gets the service they need right away?
+How about anybody that needs mental health services gets the service they need right away?

 That's a sad story.